 Red Skin Mashed Potatoes

 - 2 pounds red potatoes scrubbed and cut into 1-inch cubes

 - 1 teaspoon + ½-1 tablespoon kosher salt divided

 - ⅔ cup light cream warmed

 - Turn the heat to low and place the pot with the cooked potatoes back on the burner.
-Allow the excess water to cook off for 1-2 minutes, shaking the pan occasionally to prevent the potatoes from sticking.
-Remove from heat.
+Let the excess water cook off for one minute, shaking the pot occasionally to prevent sticking.

-- Store in an airtight container in the refrigerator for 3-5 days or in a freezer-safe container for up to 1 month.
+- Storage: Store leftover potatoes in an airtight container in the refrigerator for up to 5 days or in the freezer for up to 3 months.